How do you lower your electric bill?

 While these help, there are other, cheaper ways to dramatically decrease costs that don’t require a huge investment or major changes to your lifestyle.

-I’ve included both actions we’ve done to lower utilities costs and not done as it might work for your situation.
+I’ve included both actions we’ve done to save on our electricity bills AND what I’ve heard others have done as it might work for your situation.
 I hope it can be a handy checklist you can reference.